-- If experiments must be left unattended, place a note next to experimental apparatus indicating the chemicals involved and possible hazards and your name and a number where you can be reached in case of an emergency.
+- If experiments must be left unattended, place a note next to the experimental apparatus indicating the chemicals involved and possible hazards, your name, and a number to reach you in an emergency.

 - Keep the laboratory floor dry at all times.
 Attend to spills immediately and notify other lab workers of potential slipping hazards.

 - Only authorized personnel should do maintenance work on laboratory equipment.